wenewzhang/mixin_network-nodejs-bot2/README.md

 ```
 Not only text messages, images and other type message can be received.
 You can find message details in [Here](https://developers.mixin.one/api/beta-mixin-message/websocket-messages/).

 Send the READ message to the server let it knows this message has already been read.
-If you don't send it,  the bot will receive the duplicated message again after the bot connect to server again!
+If you don't send it,  the bot will receive the duplicated message again after the bot connect to server again.
 ```javascript

     if ( (message.data.category === "PLAIN_TEXT") && (message.action === "CREATE_MESSAGE") ) {